Majlis Wahdat-e-Muslimeen: Ties and Muslim unity

+MWM and SIC held many gatherings across Pakistan to promote unity.
+Minorities including Christians and Hindus were invited to these gatherings.
+MWM says that they believe that unity is the only way out of sectarian tensions among the Muslims.
+The both parties has also openly criticized both the Taliban and the United States military involvement in Pakistan, while also heavily participating in anti-terrorism efforts, the MWM has likewise endorsed rule of law, Pakistani nationalism, non-sectarianism and popular sovereignty also has been a vocal critic of foreign interference in Pakistan's national affairs and opposed Pakistani establishment for allowing foreign actors to impose their will on the Pakistani people.

+PAT President Dr Raheeq Abbasi expressed gratitude to the MWM leadership for its support to Tahir-ul-Qadri's revolutionary struggle.

+The MWM's most prominent move in Pakistani politics came during the 2022-2023 political unrest when it sided with Imran Khan and his party Pakistan Tehreek-e-Insaf.
+Since the early 2010s, it has actively protested against corruption and disunity among Pakistanis and Muslims, consistently supporting Imran Khan’s policies against corruption.
+In the 2024 general election, PTI formed Tehreek Tahafuz Ayin (TTAP) an alliance with MWM and SIC united in a bloc against corruption and rigging in the country.

+On 23 February 2025, The MWM delegation led by Allama Raja Nasir Abbas Jafari, along with Sunni scholars participated in the Funeral of Hassan Nasrallah as a special Pakistani representatives in Lebanon to pay condolence with Hezbollah and express support to Axis of Resistance against Israeli atrocities, MWM also held condolence events with various religious political parties in Pakistan across the country under the title "Ana Ali al-Ahd," with live broadcasts of the burial ceremony from Beirut.

-Terrorist attacks
+Terrorist attacks on party activist and leaders

 On April 28, 2013, Hassan Kashmiri, MWM activist and a resident of Rizvia Society was gunned down by unidentified gunmen.
 Following his funeral, the mourning procession took his body to Wadi-e-Hussain graveyard.
 According to the Senior Superintendent of the Police, Imran Shoukat, as the procession was passing through the Liaquatabad area, some participants opened fired, killing two people.
 The MWM condemned the attack and denied that the participants had opened fire.
 The banned Sipah-e-Sahaba is blamed for the attack.

 While police were busy with Kashmiri's case, an attack on a Shiite scholar near Liaquatabad No.10 left him injured and his police bodyguard dead.
 The Senior Superintendent of the Police, Amir Farooqi said that Syed Baqar Hussain Zaidi was heading towards Rizvia Society when four men on motorcycles opened fire.

 On 22 August 2014, Mazhar Haider and his younger brother Irfan Haider sustained bullet wounds.
 They were rushed to hospital where doctors pronounced Irfan's death and admitted Mazhar with critical wounds.
 MWM spokesman said Mazhar was the MWM president of central district.
 It was a targeted attack conducted by Sipah-e-Sahaba.